MCP and Skills

 Model Context Protocol (MCP)

 MCP is an open standard that lets AI agents interact with external tools and services.
-The desktop app includes built-in MCP servers and supports installing additional ones.
+The desktop app includes built-in servers and supports installing additional ones.

-Built-in MCP Servers
+Built-in Servers

-These servers are included and automatically available:
+These are included and automatically available:

-| Server | Tools | Auto-Registered When |
+| Server | What It Does | Available When |

 |---|---|---|

-| Sandbox | run_script, run_command | Always |
+| Sandbox | Run scripts and commands safely | Always |

 | Linear | 18 issue management tools | Linear API key configured |

-| Media Generation | Image and video tools | Media provider configured |
+| Media Generation | Image and video creation | Media provider configured |

-| Memory | recall, store, forget, list | Memory enabled |
+| Memory | Recall, store, forget, list, pin, browse entities, and explore relationships | Memory enabled |

 | Google Services | 79 tools (Gmail, Calendar, Drive, etc.) | Google OAuth connected |

-| Speech | TTS synthesis, STT transcription | Speech provider configured |
+| Speech | Voice synthesis and transcription | Speech provider configured |

 Google Services Tools